Section 91B of the Residential Tenancies Act 1997 (Vic) (‘RT Act’) provides that:

 Notice to Vacate: Form and serving of notices

-Notice of Intention to Vacate (tenant)
+Notice of Intention to Vacate (renter)

-Notice to Vacate (landlord)
+Notice to Vacate (rental provider)

 - be in the relevant prescribed form;

-- be addressed to the tenant;
+- be addressed to the renter;

 - be signed by the person giving the notice or their agent;

 - specify the reason for the giving of the notice;

 - be accompanied by documentary evidence (if required) to support the reason for giving the notice; and

 - specify the termination date.